adrelanos/aeternity-wiki/Understanding-Aeternity.md

 # What is blockchain?

-In short, a blockchain is a secure ledger distributed among participants computers and in this case, governed only by the Æternity software.
+In short, a blockchain is a secure ledger distributed among participants computers and in this case, governed only by the æternity software.
 More generally, a blockchain is essentially a distributed database that contains a constantly growing chronological list of unchangeable records called "blocks".
 Each block in the chain consists of bundled transaction data that is cryptographically hashed.
 In order to prevent tampering of the recorded data in the chain, each block is timestamped and linked to the previous block in the chain.
 Typically each node, or computer connected to the blockchain network, is charged with creating and validating new blocks using various consensus algorithms.
 Once new blocks are validated, they are appended to the chain.
 In this way, blockchains serve as the complete record of all transactions on the network from the genesis block to the most recently completed block.

 # What is special about Æternity and how does it compare to other blockchains?
 (Focus on Oracles, practicality, flexibility, the AE court, state channels)

 Æternity is built for scalable smart contracts that can interface with real-world data through oracles.
 Other smart contract platforms are experimenting with 3rd party oracle machines added on top of the consensus.
-The Oracle is part of the consensus in Æternity and can deliver deterministic values (from legacy systems or other blockchains) for smart contract interaction.
+The oracle is part of the consensus in æternity and can deliver deterministic values (from legacy systems or other blockchains) for smart contract interaction.
 Thus offering real-world data to be instantly implemented in æternity smart contracts, in return enabling countless business use cases.

 ![æternity-tech stack](http://i64.tinypic.com/219uskn.png)